For weekly/fortnightly curriculum updates and suggested home activities, please see the Nursery Class Page.

 Underpinning Core Principles

-At Boyne Hill Nursery, the four guiding principles of the Statutory Framework for the Early Years' Foundation Stage (Early Adopter framework, 2020) shape our practice.
+At Boyne Hill Nursery, the four guiding principles of the Early Years Foundation Stage Statutory Framework 2021, shape our practice.

-It is our intent that our children will:
+It is our intent that our pupils will:

-- be provided with effective provision that will enable children to achieve their full potential
+- be provided with effective provision that will enable them to achieve their full potential;

 We intend for each parent/carer to:

 - Feel confident in the care and education we give their children.

 - Feel able to approach us with any queries, worries or criticisms they may have.

 We intend for each member of staff to: